HiMyNameIsIlNano/update_script/README.md

 # update_script
-A Simple Script to update a Freebsd install.
+A Simple Script to update one's Freebsd installation.

 ### Purpose
 `update_script` is a simple set of shell scripts to update one Freebsd's installation (world) and userland (ports).
 The script comes with a